eze-kiel/tries/content/posts/escaping-containers-for-fun-and-nonprofit.md

 # Exploiting cgroups

-This exploit is easy to execute, and can be really efficient, as container that are running with `--privileged` option are quite common.
+This exploit is easy to execute, and can be really efficient, as containers that are running with `--privileged` option are quite common.
 But before exploitation, we need to setup a vulnerable container to play with !

 ## Setup a vulnerable container